-A formal record of the training received by officers central to the Treasury function will be maintained by the Head of Finance.
-Similarly, a formal record of the treasury management/capital finance training received by members will also be maintained by the Head of Finance.
+A formal record of the training received by officers central to the Treasury function is maintained by the Head of Finance.
+Similarly, a formal record of the treasury management/capital finance training received by members is maintained by the Head of Finance.